Content on this page was generated by AI and has not been manually reviewed.

 Do VPN speeds degrade on mobile?

 They can, especially on crowded networks or cellular connections with higher latency.
 Testing both Wi‑Fi and cellular should give you a clearer picture of best performance.
+How to enable vpn in microsoft edge 2026

 Should I disable Secure Core for gaming or streaming?